 You might also be interested in

 Using the Firstbeat Sports platform to monitor training allows Hertha BSC to quantify training loads and watch those loads accumulate in real time.
-This data is supplemented with external player load data from the team’s GPS monitoring system.

 A comprehensive breakdown of the Training Status feature in Firstbeat Sports.